oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 > term.
 It’s a “topology template” but not all “service template” are a
 > “topology template”.

-service topology within a single service template.
+We discussed earlier how relationships are used to link node templates together into a service topology graph.
+However, it may not always be possible to define all node templates for a given service topology within a single service template.
 For example, modular design practices may dictate that different service subcomponents be modeled using separate service templates.
 This may result in